Skip to content

 • Only declared direct dependencies appear at the project top level, unless you opt into nodeLinker: hoisted.

-• Dependency lifecycle scripts (preinstall, install, postinstall) do not run by default. npm runs them for every dependency; aube runs them only for packages you've explicitly allowlisted via pnpm.allowBuilds, pnpm.onlyBuiltDependencies, or aube approve-builds.
+• Dependency lifecycle scripts (preinstall, install, postinstall) do not run by default. npm runs them for every dependency; aube runs them only for packages approved in allowBuilds; legacy pnpm.onlyBuiltDependencies entries are still honored.
 This follows the pnpm v11 model.
+Approved dependency builds can also run in a jail with package-specific env, path, and network permissions.

 • Global installs live under aube's global package directory instead of npm's shared global node_modules.